Pillar 2 NomoAdmin1 February 8, 2026

 Companies are tasked to ‘respect’ human rights wherever they operate.
 This has been their role since the signing of the Universal Declaration.
 In 2011, the Office of the High Commissioner of Human Rights achieved unanimous endorsement of the UN Guiding Principles on Business and Human Rights, clarifying how “respect” is demonstrated.
 The term “human rights due diligence” (HRDD) was coined to describe core tasks performed by rights-respectful companies:

-(1) Making public commitments to do no harm to affected people.
+(1) Making public commitments to do no harm to affected people in Human Rights Policies.

-(2) Evaluating impacts to demonstrate that commitments are being met.
+(2) Evaluating impacts to demonstrate that commitments are being met through Risk Screening & Scoping; In-Depth Impact Assessment; and Meaningful Engagement.

 How we help companies respect human rights